Skip to main content

 Why this works

-The submission paths Dequan uses are deliberately diverse — they have different latencies, different congestion characteristics, different inclusion mechanisms.
-When one path is slow because of backpressure on its specific upstream, the others aren’t.
+The three submission methods are deliberately diverse — direct-to-validator, Raptor/Geyser, and Jito each have different latencies, different congestion characteristics, and different validator relationships.
+When one path is under backpressure, the others are not.
 When the network is calm, any of them works fine.
-When the network is hostile, the geometric-mean speed across the set is dramatically better than any single path’s worst case.
+When the network is hostile, the race across all three is dramatically more reliable than any single path’s worst case.
 In practice this means the tail latency — the slow trades, the ones that ruin your day — is much lower on Dequan than on a tool with a single submission lane.

 The user-visible behaviour